vinutha-adishesha/big-mart-sales-prediction/README.md

 We have used gridsearch cv for hyperparameter tunning and choosing the best model
 Result:
 Gradient Boosting Model is the champion model which has less RMSE as compared to other models.
-Hackathon Rank: Gradient Boosting Model scored 1154.65 RMSE value and the Rank on LeaderBoard is 2000
+Gradient Boosting Model scored 1154.65 RMSE value